San Francisco Bay: Ecology

 Low-salinity salt ponds mirror the ecosystem of the bay, with fish and fish-eating birds in abundance.
 Mid-salinity ponds support dense populations of brine shrimp, which provide a rich food source for millions of shorebirds.
 Only salt-tolerant micro-algae survive in the high salinity ponds, and impart a deep red color to these ponds from the pigment within the algae protoplasm.
-The salt marsh harvest mouse is an endangered species endemic to the wetlands of the San Francisco Bay with a high salt tolerance.
+The salt marsh harvest mouse is an endangered species endemic to the wetlands of San Francisco Bay with a high salt tolerance.
 It needs native pickleweed, which is often displaced by invasive cordgrass, for its habitat.

-The seasonal range of water temperature in the Bay is from January's 53 °F to September's 60 °F when measured at Fort Point, which is near the southern end of the Golden Gate Bridge and at the entrance to San Francisco Bay.
+The seasonal range of water temperature in the bay is from January's 53 °F to September's 60 °F when measured at Fort Point, which is near the southern end of the Golden Gate Bridge and at the entrance to San Francisco Bay.

-For the first time in 65 years, Pacific Harbor Porpoise (Phocoena phocoena) returned to the Bay in 2009.
+For the first time in 65 years, Pacific Harbor Porpoise (Phocoena phocoena) returned to the bay in 2009.
 Golden Gate Cetacean Research, a non-profit organization focused on research on cetaceans, has developed a photo-identification database enabling the scientists to identify specific porpoise individuals and is trying to ascertain whether a healthier bay has brought their return.
 Pacific harbor porpoise range from Point Conception, California, to Alaska and across to the Kamchatka Peninsula and Japan.
 Recent genetic studies show that there is a local stock from San Francisco to the Russian River and that eastern Pacific coastal populations rarely migrate far, unlike western Atlantic Harbor porpoise.

 The common bottlenose dolphin (Tursiops truncatus) has been extending its current range northwards from the Southern California Bight.
-The first coastal bottlenose dolphin in the San Francisco Bay Area in recent times was spotted in 1983 off the San Mateo County coast in 1983.
-In 2001 bottlenose dolphins were first spotted east of the Golden Gate Bridge and confirmed by photographic evidence in 2007.
-Zooarcheological remains of bottlenose dolphins indicated that bottlenose dolphins inhabited San Francisco Bay in prehistoric times until at least 700 years before present, and dolphin skulls dredged from the Bay suggest occasional visitors in historic times.
+The first coastal bottlenose dolphin in the Bay Area in recent times was spotted in 1983 off the San Mateo County coast in 1983.
+In 2001, bottlenose dolphins were first spotted east of the Golden Gate Bridge and confirmed by photographic evidence in 2007.
+Zooarcheological remains of bottlenose dolphins indicated that bottlenose dolphins inhabited San Francisco Bay in prehistoric times until at least 700 years before present, and dolphin skulls dredged from the bay suggest occasional visitors in historic times.

 Pollution

+San Francisco Bay faces many of the same water quality issues as other urban waterways in industrialized countries, or downstream of intensive agriculture.
+According to state water quality regulators, San Francisco Bay waters do not meet water quality standards for the following pollutants: